|

 Believe Us, You Are Not Alone

 Despite its rewards, serving as a senior’s primary caregiver can be demanding and stressful.
 Many others are in the same situation.
-In a 2007 Ipsos-Reid survey, one in three Canadians age 45 to 60 reported being caregivers to aging family members.
-Family and friends provide an estimated 80 percent of senior care.
+In a 2007 Ipsos-Reid survey, one in three Canadians aged 45–60 reported being caregivers for aging family members.
+Family and friends provide an estimated 80 per cent of senior care.

 Respite Care: Relief for the Family

 No matter how much you love the person you are caring for, you need regular breaks from caregiving.
-Nonstop caregiving will zap your energy and take a toll on your physical, mental and emotional health.
+Non-stop caregiving will drain your energy and take a toll on your physical, mental and emotional health.

-If you will not do it for yourself, please consider that respite care also benefits the person you are caring for.
-After a break, you will return with your battery recharged.
-You will be refreshed and more effective.
+If you won’t do it for yourself, please consider that respite care also benefits the person you are caring for.
+After a break, you return with your batteries recharged—refreshed and more effective.

-A respite could be just a day away with friends, an afternoon of personal errands, or an exercise break.
-Or it could be a vacation, away from it all.
+A respite could be a day away with friends, an afternoon of personal errands, or an exercise break.
+Or it could be a vacation—away from it all.

 You can find relief from numerous sources: